ICMP ping

 Icmp.Ping(target, timeout, psize, dontfragmentflag, retrycount)

 ICMP ping response time from target.
-Agent will send echo request as soon as it receives request for metric’s value, and will return response time for that particular request.
+Agent will send echo request as soon as it receives request for the value of the metric, and will return the response time for that particular request.

 Arguments: